alpatine/project-euler-python/doc/source/prelim/generating-prime-numbers.md

 of all candidate numbers, and then test each number individually to see if it is prime.

-All natural numbers can be written as a unique (up to ordering) product of prime numbers.
+All natural numbers greater than 1 can be written as a unique (up to ordering) product of prime numbers.
 A prime number will only contain one copy of itself in its product.
 A composite number will contain multiple primes in the product.
 One is neither prime nor composite - it is the unit of the natural numbers.

 $$\begin{aligned}
     \text{Unit:} && 1 & \\